DendroMap: Visual Exploration of Large-Scale Image Datasets for Machine Learning with Treemaps: Related Work

 \subsection{Similarity-based Visualization Methods}

 As we discussed in the previous subsection, our proposed work can be considered as a similarity-based approach.
-We briefly describe both the similarity-space and similarity-based approaches in ML context.
+We briefly describe both the similarity-space and similarity-based approaches in the ML context.

 The t-SNE algorithm is probably the most popular among ML researchers.
-They often use it to visualize cluster structures learned by deep learning models~\cite{maaten2008tsne,rauber2016visualizing,wang2020understanding}.
+It is often used to visualize cluster structures learned by deep learning models~\cite{maaten2008tsne,rauber2016visualizing,wang2020understanding,chatzimparmpas2020t}.
 While t-SNE often plots each data point as a small circle in a 2-D space, the nature of images provides us with the opportunity to directly plot a small thumbnail instead of a dot.
 This enables users to see the image contents without interacting with each circle mark (e.g., clicking, hovering).
 For example, Embedding Projector~\cite{smilkov2016embedding} displays MNIST images in t-SNE plots.
 However, as the number of images grows, images overlap, making it almost impossible to see them in high-density areas (see Fig.~\ref{fig:summary}B).

 Researchers and practitioners have devised methods to address the issue of overlapping images.
 The images can be rearranged in a grid either by selecting a sample of images among many in each grid or redistributing all images into all the grid spaces in screen using optimization algorithms~\cite{jv1987jv}.
 Although we have not found research papers to gridify t-SNE or UMAP, there exist several implementations~\cite{karpathy2014tsnegrid,tsnegrid,ml4atsne}, including one by Karpathy~\cite{karpathy2014tsnegrid}.
-This type of gridifying algorithm has been used in several visual analytics tools for ML for image data~\cite{zhao2021human,chen2020oodanalyzer,wattenberg2016use}. the relative distances among data instances in the projected space can only approximate their distances in high-dimensional space~\cite{stahnke2015probing,chatzimparmpas2020t}.
+This type of gridifying algorithm has been used in several visual analytics tools for ML for image data~\cite{zhao2021human,chen2020oodanalyzer,wattenberg2016use}.

 Redistributing data points or images into a rectangular grid has also been studied in non-ML context, such as IsoMatch~\cite{fried2015isomatch} and rectangular packing~\cite{gomi2008cat}.
 Removing overlaps can be more intelligent by balancing the full use of screen space and intentionally leaving some white-space to reveal cluster structures~\cite{hilasaca2019overlap}.